 Once you’ve got your savings plans in place and an emergency fund built up, it’s time to think about how you can best use your income to make sure your money is working as hard as it could be.

 Typically a loan carries a higher interest rate than a savings account.
-It’s a great idea to clear your home loan quickly, but also look at reducing smaller debts with higher rates like credit cards and personal loans so that they’re not costing you money.
-Once these are reduced you can invest your money to create benefits later on or start to put extra money into your home loan.
+It’s a great idea to clear your home loan quickly, but also look at reducing smaller debts with higher rates like credit cards and personal loans so that they’re not costing you money unnecessarily.
+Once these are reduced you can invest any remaining money to create benefits later on or start to put extra money into your home loan.

 2. The benefits of compound interest